25abdullah/StemProjects/README.md

 # StemProjects
 This readme outlines the Autodesk Inventor (CAD) and Python Projects that I have complied.
-Starting with the Cad Projects:
+Starting with the CAD Projects:

 1.)
 Truck- Based on the Freightliner FL86 cab which was a flat-nose truck.